For high school students

 Learn more about the essay contest by French for the Future.

 Association canadienne des professionnels de l'immersion - Immersion Clip Contest

 The Association canadienne des professionnels de l'immersion (Canadian Association of Immersion Professionals) holds a video contest for individual students.
-Record a video clip on a yearly theme for your shot at one of three $20,000 scholarships, and another fifteen $2,000 scholarships, to attend uOttawa.
+Record a video clip on a yearly theme for your shot at one of 18 scholarships worth between $1,000 and $12,000.